 Prosthodontics is my specialty of choice because of the aesthetic aspects of the work and the need to apply creative and original thinking in dealing with patient needs.
-I also enjoy patient contact and can elicit the confidence and co-operation of my patients.
-Improving their appearance, widening their dietary choices, and enabling clear communication in patients provides opportunities to enhance, and sometimes transform, lives and provides professional satisfaction that I believe can be matched in only a few other professions.
+I also enjoy patient contact and can elicit the confidence and cooperation of my patients.
+Improving their appearance, widening their dietary choices, and enabling clear communication in patients provide opportunities to enhance and sometimes transform lives and provide professional satisfaction that I believe can be matched in only a few other professions.

 I am currently undertaking a preceptorship in Advanced Prosthodontics at UCXX to prepare for the program.
 I always stressed to my students the importance of maintaining supporting structures and was happy to learn that the staff at UCLA emphasizes the same priority.
 I believe this training will provide a firm foundation for my studies within the program, which has been a highly positive and helpful experience and introduction to the dental environment in the US.

 I have worked as a lecturer in Prosthodontics at the prestigious Manipal College of Dental Sciences.
-Apart from experiencing the joy of passing on knowledge and skills, I was able to expand my clinical experience by dealing with complete and partial denture cases and post-endodontic crown preparations and fixed dental prostheses and did so daily.
+Apart from experiencing the joy of passing on knowledge and skills, I expanded my clinical experience by dealing with complete and partial denture cases and post-endodontic crown preparations.
+I also fixed dental prostheses and did so daily.
 I also took every opportunity to observe implant surgeries and assist with maxillofacial prosthetic issues.
-I have acquired significant experience in observation, diagnosis, and formulation of effective and efficient treatment plans.
+I have acquired significant experience in observing, diagnosing, and formulating effective and efficient treatment plans.
 I also gained experience in liaising and cooperating with members of other departments in cases calling for interdisciplinary expertise.
 Apart from skills, knowledge, and experience, I understand that empathy is a vital ‘ingredient’ in the specialty and cannot be taught or measured.
 This specialty is critical to see patients as individuals rather than a set of case notes and images and deal with them patiently and sympathetically.
 I always seek to do so and put the patient first.

 I am aware that research calls for unique characteristics and skills.
 There is considerable overlap in those called for in an excellent prosthodontic specialist and an influential researcher.
-Among these are analytical skills, meticulous planning, determination, creative and original thinking, and the ability to cooperate with others to achieve common goals.
-I regard myself as having the potential to become an influential researcher and look forward to the opportunity to contribute, especially in the biomaterial sciences, especially biomaterials in maxillofacial prosthodontics, where I detect some potential for improvements.
+Among these are analytical skills, meticulous planning, determination, creative and original thinking, and the ability to cooperate to achieve common goals.
+I regard myself as having the potential to become an influential researcher.
+I look forward to the opportunity to contribute, especially in the biomaterial sciences, especially biomaterials in maxillofacial prosthodontics, where I detect some potential for improvements.

 I aim to achieve as much in the specialty as my considerable potential will permit and hope ultimately to pursue a Ph.D. and to sub-specialize in maxillofacial prosthodontics.
-I recognize that I have much to learn to achieve my goals, but I am determined to do so.
+I have much to learn to achieve my goals, but I am determined to do so.
 My preceptorship at UCLA introduced me to the teaching environment and awe-inspiring facilities.
 I also met the UCLA maxillofacial prosthetics team at the ‘Foundation for Oral-Facial Rehabilitation Outreach program and was incredibly impressed with their passion and expertise.
-Ultimately, I intend to be a world-class specialist practitioner, researcher, and teacher and see the program as the next step in turning my ambitious goals into reality.
+Ultimately, I intend to be a world-class specialist practitioner, researcher, and teacher, and I see the program as the next step in realizing my ambitious goals.

 I am a friendly, outgoing person who gets on quickly with others.
 I enjoy learning about other cultures and sharing knowledge of my heritage.
 Apart from the time that I have spent in the US, I lived in Kuwait for several years of school.
 I am fully fluent in English and various Indian and other Asian languages.
-I have always undertaken extra-curricular activities such as editorship of student magazines and competitive sports such as throwing the all, table tennis, and athletics.
-These activities have provided me with experience in effective team working and leading and providing a means of recreation and relaxation, which is an essential element in being a well-rounded person.
+I have always undertaken extra-curricular activities such as editorship of student magazines and competitive sports such as throwing the ball, table tennis, and athletics.
+These activities have given me experience in effective team building and leading and providing recreation and relaxation, essential elements of being a well-rounded prosthodontist.